Dancing Crazy

 "Dancing Crazy" is a song by American singer Miranda Cosgrove from her second extended play High Maintenance (2011).
 It was released as the lead single from the extended play on December 21, 2010, by Columbia Records.
 The song was written by Shellback, Max Martin, and Avril Lavigne, whilst production was helmed by Martin and Shellback.
 According to Cosgrove, the song is about friendship and having fun.

-The song was met with mixed reviews from critics.
+The song was met with mixed reviews from music critics, who praised the track as a fun, catchy dance track while others dismissed it as unoriginal and forgettable.
 In the United States, the single peaked on the Billboard Hot 100 at number 100.
 It was moderately successful in some countries, such as Slovakia, where it peaked at number seventeen.
 The song's music video debuted on February 13 and features Cosgrove and her friends sneaking out and going to a party that is taking place on a high school football field.

 Background

 In October 2010, Cosgrove announced new tour dates for the Sparks Fly Tour which was later renamed to the Dancing Crazy Tour.
 "Dancing Crazy" was released for digital download on December 21, 2010.

 "Dancing Crazy" was written by Avril Lavigne, Max Martin, and Shellback, and produced by the latter two.